Featured Accessible Playground: Toms River Field of Dreams Sports Complex

 It’s important that during the design you ask questions such as:

 One essential aspect that came up during this stage of the process was what current parks did not have that prevented people like Gavin from playing.
-The Toms River Field of Dreams design actually started with a completely unique, custom space-themed mound that was accessible by two ramps as well as several other routes of travel.
+The Toms River Field of Dreams design actually started with a completely unique, custom space-themed mound that was accessible by two ramps as well as several other routes of travel and from there, we added on to the 3.1-acre complex, making it what it is today: a place where kids and adults can have fun and families and caretakers can watch their loved ones do something that was not available or possible to them before Toms River Field of Dreams.

 “Since Gavin loved trampolines, we explored ways to incorporate an inclusive trampoline into the large mound portion of the playground.
 We were even able to design the park and playground to include some space-themed items which he also loves.”